eddelbuettel/rcppgeiger/README.md

 This package brings the [geiger](https://github.com/david-grs/geiger) C++14
 micro-benchmarking library to R.

-It requires a C++14 compiler.
+Note that using it requires a C++14 compiler.
 It may go to [CRAN](https://cram.r-project.org) once R 3.4.0 is released as this will bring support for C++14 compilation to R.

 It can make use of the PAPI interface via e.g. `libpapi-dev` on Debian or Ubuntu.
-The default is to build without PAPI unless enable.
+The default is to build without PAPI unless enabled.
 We plan to make this an automatic detection via `configure`.

 ## Examples